Skip to main content

 Once you've added an app and connected it to a product, you can run actions:

-const result = await ductape.actions.run({
+const result = await ductape.api.run({

 app: 'stripe',